-Outside of farming and running an agritourism business, Matt is a father of 2 and active member of his community.
-He takes advantage of ever opportunity available to share his passion for agriculture.
+Outside of farming and running an agritourism business, Matt is a father of two active kids, and an active member of his community.
+He takes advantage of every opportunity available to share his passion for agriculture.

 Festival of flowers the last 2 weekends of June